 Rules and Regulations Governing Wildlife Rehabilitation

-The proper care of orphaned and/or injured wildlife requires special knowledge and facilities not possessed by the general public.
-Specially trained individuals, collectively called Wildlife Rehabilitators, provide for the care of injured and orphaned wildlife so that such wildlife may be returned to the wild.
-The purpose of these regulations is to establish the standards under which such wildlife rehabilitators may be permitted to temporarily possess wildlife protected by the Department under R.I.
+The proper care of sick, orphaned, displaced, or injured wild animals requires special knowledge, skills and facilities not possessed by the general public.
+Specially trained individuals, collectively called wildlife rehabilitators provide for the care of injured, sick, and orphaned wildlife with the goal of returning them to the wild.
+The purpose of these Regulations is to establish the standards under which wildlife rehabilitators may be permitted to temporarily possess wildlife protected by the Department under R.I.
 Gen. Laws Chapter 20-1, and to ensure the safety and welfare of those animals under their care as well as the health and safety of themselves and the general public.

 These Rules and Regulations are adopted pursuant to authority vested in the Director pursuant to R.I.
 Gen. Laws Chapters 42-17.1, 42-17.6; R.I.
 Gen. Laws §§ 20-1-4, 20-1-18, 20-1-22, 20-37-3 and in accordance with the requirements of the Administrative Procedures Act, R.I.
 Gen. Laws Chapter 42-35.

 The terms and provisions of these Rules and Regulations shall be liberally construed to permit the Department to effectuate the purposes of State law, Regulations, and policies.